 Can you really get paid to play video games?
-The answer is a resounding, 'Yes.”
-Imagine a career doing something you truly enjoy.
-If you have spent years playing video games and can't imagine daily life without a gaming console, then becoming a video game tester might be the career for you!
+The answer is a resounding, 'Yes."
+If you've spent years playing video games and can't imagine life without a gaming console, then becoming a video game tester might be the career for you!

 How to Get Paid to Play Video Games

 A video game tester is formally known as a "Quality Assurance (QA) Tester."
-The QA tester plays the game in various ways to determine if it is free of glitches or bugs.
-Another way of describing this work is as follows: You aren’t simply playing the game; instead you are actually trying to break it.
-You methodically move through the game, playing in as many different ways as possible.
-You’ll have to explore every aspect of the game and take on the persona of all characters to uncover the system's flaws.
+The Quality Assurance Tester plays the game to determine if it is free of glitches or bugs, playing the game as many times as possible to find any glitches or bugs.
+They're essentially trying to break the game, exploring every level, character, and aspect of the game to uncover the system's flaws.

 Working as a Video Game Tester

 When developers submit unreleased games to Quality Assurance Testers, they'll inevitably have many undetected bugs.
 Motion graphics may fail, and a myriad of other problems can prevent games from working as they should.
 Testers must identify each potential bug and communicate them to Video Game Developers.
 The developers need enough information to replicate the bug to fix it.
 This back-and-forth between developers and testers continues until the game is bug-free and can be released to the public.

 Quality assurance testing requires meticulous attention to detail, concentration, excellent oral and written communication, commitment, and dedication.
 An in-depth understanding and appreciation of video games is also vital, as you must know the elements that make an excellent game, gameplay essentials, and the various genres.